Litex (LXT) Price Hits $0.0014

-Litex (CURRENCY:LXT) traded up 3.3% against the dollar during the 24-hour period ending at 7:00 AM Eastern on February 6th.
-One Litex token can now be bought for about $0.0014 or 0.00000004 BTC on exchanges.
-Litex has a market cap of $1.78 million and approximately $355,642.00 worth of Litex was traded on exchanges in the last 24 hours.
-During the last week, Litex has traded up 16.7% against the dollar.
+Litex (CURRENCY:LXT) traded down 3.7% against the US dollar during the 24 hour period ending at 21:00 PM Eastern on February 6th.
+Litex has a total market capitalization of $1.74 million and $283,068.00 worth of Litex was traded on exchanges in the last day.
+One Litex token can currently be bought for approximately $0.0014 or 0.00000004 BTC on exchanges.
+Over the last week, Litex has traded 14% higher against the US dollar.

 About Litex